galenmckinley/galenmckinley.github.io/publications.md

 G.A.
 McKinley and V.S.
 Bennington.
 Modern flux distributions constrain the future ocean carbon sink, in prep.

+Wong, S., R. Seager, G.A.
+McKinley.
+Evaluation of equatorial Pacific ENSO carbon dynamics in CMIP6, in prep.

+Moseley, L., G.A.
+McKinley, A. Nguyen, D. Carroll, D. Menemenlis.
+Using a data constrained regional model to understand Labrador Sea oxygen dynamics, in prep.

 ### Thesis

 McKinley, G.A.
 (2002) Interannual variability in air-sea fluxes of carbon dioxide and oxygen, MIT PhD.
 [Download PDF]({{site.baseurl}}/assets/doc/mckinley-phd02.pdf)